CAD-Tokenizer: Towards Text-based CAD Prototyping via Modality-Specific Tokenization: Methodology

 \textbf{Pretraining Primitive VQ-VAE.} To convert CAD sequences into compact symbolic representations, we modify and pretrain a VQ-VAE variant that outputs primitive-level tokens.
 Each input sequence $C$ needs to be decomposed into sketch–extrusion pairs $SE = \{t_1, \dots, t_n\}$ and encoded into latent vectors $\{p'_1, \dots, p'_k\}$, with $k < n$, in pairs by transformer encoders.
 Unlike standard VQ-VAEs that pool the entire sequence into a single latent vector, we introduce a primitive-specific pooling layer, producing multiple discrete representations for each sketch–extrusion pair.
 This design captures both local and contextual information from the surrounding sequence.
 Training follows a sequence reconstruction objective with an accumulated VQ loss across all pooled tokens:

-where EMD is the squared Earth Mover's Distance Loss, and $\overline{T}^E_{j}$ denotes the pooled vector of the tokens construct up the $j$-th primitive.
+where EMD is the squared Earth Mover's Distance Loss, $\{p'\}$ denotes the set of all primitive latent vectors $\{p'_1, ..., p'_k\}$ generated by the encoder and pooling layer, $\indicator_{i}$ denotes the input data's one-hot property, and $\overline{T}^E_{j}$ denotes the pooled vector of the tokens construct up the $j$-th primitive.
 We demonstrate this method in Figure \ref{fig2:method}(1) and provide additional details such as the detailed pooling procedure in Appendix \ref{sec:apdx:vq}.

 \textbf{Aligning CAD Tokenizer with LLM Embeddings.} The raw primitive vectors $\{p'_j\}$ have dimension $d_{vq}$, while the LLM requires tokens in its embedding space of dimension $d_{tok}$.
 Typically, this adaptation is performed during co-training with LLM backbones \citep{llava}, which is compute-intensive and does not guarantee alignment in the reverse direction.
 We introduce a novel use of adapters that map VQ-VAE outputs and LLM embeddings bi-directionally.
 In detail, we leverage the frozen \textit{embedding} and \textit{logit} layers of the pretrained LLM.
 Adapters are trained with a vector reconstruction loss that encourages the mapped tokens $\{p_j = \text{argmax}(L_{logit}(W^{d_{vq}}_{d_{tok}}(p'_j)))\}$ to remain faithful to their raw representations: